yxwzaxns/cowry/README.md

-# cowry
+# Cowry: A Secure FTP System
-A Secure FTP System With Python
+Cowry is an open source project to transfer files security.